Nutrien (NYSE:NTR) Sees Unusually-High Trading Volume

 The firm also recently declared a quarterly dividend, which will be paid on Friday, July 15th.
-Investors of record on Thursday, June 30th will be given a $0.48 dividend.
-This represents a $1.92 annualized dividend and a yield of 2.20%.
+Shareholders of record on Thursday, June 30th will be issued a dividend of $0.48 per share.
+This represents a $1.92 annualized dividend and a yield of 2.21%.
 The ex-dividend date of this dividend is Wednesday, June 29th.
-Nutrien’s dividend payout ratio (DPR) is presently 24.65%.
+Nutrien’s dividend payout ratio is 24.65%.

-A number of large investors have recently bought and sold shares of NTR.
-Hardy Reed LLC acquired a new stake in shares of Nutrien in the first quarter valued at approximately $27,000.
-Covestor Ltd bought a new position in Nutrien in the first quarter valued at approximately $30,000.
-Zions Bancorporation N.A. boosted its stake in Nutrien by 55.2% in the first quarter.
-Zions Bancorporation N.A. now owns 301 shares of the company’s stock valued at $31,000 after acquiring an additional 107 shares during the last quarter.
-Allworth Financial LP bought a new position in Nutrien in the first quarter valued at approximately $39,000.
-Finally, Retirement Planning Co of New England Inc. bought a new position in Nutrien in the fourth quarter valued at approximately $28,000.
-64.39% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently made changes to their positions in NTR.
+J.W.
+Cole Advisors Inc. lifted its holdings in shares of Nutrien by 68.9% during the first quarter.
+J.W.
+Cole Advisors Inc. now owns 6,255 shares of the company’s stock worth $650,000 after buying an additional 2,551 shares in the last quarter.
+Vise Technologies Inc. acquired a new stake in shares of Nutrien during the first quarter worth $213,000.
+Mirae Asset Global Investments Co.
+Ltd. lifted its holdings in shares of Nutrien by 153.3% during the first quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 29,989 shares of the company’s stock worth $3,119,000 after buying an additional 18,152 shares in the last quarter.
+Taconic Capital Advisors LP acquired a new stake in shares of Nutrien during the first quarter worth $3,380,000.
+Finally, Ninety One UK Ltd lifted its holdings in shares of Nutrien by 38.7% during the first quarter.
+Ninety One UK Ltd now owns 345,942 shares of the company’s stock worth $35,789,000 after buying an additional 96,588 shares in the last quarter.
+64.39% of the stock is owned by institutional investors and hedge funds.

 Nutrien Company Profile (NYSE:NTR)